department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/conversation-guide.md

 ## Veteran Tasks
 I would like you to look at a prototype that I will share with you.
 This is a demo tool that may not function the way you expect.
 Some parts of the screen will work, and some will not.
 Before you click/tap anywhere on the screen, I would like you to tell me what you want to do, and I may ask you questions about that, before telling you to go ahead and try it.

-I'll have you start from a website that I'm going to (spell/put into the Zoom chat/email/text) for you to click on (URL TBD).
+I'll have you start from a website that I'm going to (spell/put into the Zoom chat/email/text) for you to click on (desktop https://bit.ly/tasks-d or mobile prototypes: https://bit.ly/tasks-m).

 Do you see the link?